 Can students call home or send e-mail?

-Public phones are available on the main campus.
-Students are encouraged to have a phone card for calling home.
+Public phones are available on the main campus and at headquarters at no cost.
 Intermediate and Junior students will not have Internet access to read or write e-mail.

 Are there vegetarian/special needs dining options?